zrq0903/intro-to-git-and-github/README.md

 nothing to commit, working tree clean
 ```

 No there are no changes to commit, staged or otherwise, but the command says that our branch is ahead of `origin/main`.
 This is because we have only told our own "track changes" about what we have been up to.
 The repository that sits in the cloud hasn't been informed about them yet.
+We will get to that in the next section.

 The two-stage `add` + `commit` is necessary when you create new files, but if all the files you want to commit are already known to Git, and you want to commit all changes, you can combine the two commands using the option `-a`.
 If you write